jooby-dev/jooby-docs/docs/mtx1/commands/GetDemandParameters.md

 # GetDemandParameters

-Request/response to get the additional archives information.
+Request/response to get the parameters for voltage graphs and SAIDI.

 The command access level is [READ_ONLY](../basics.md#command-access-level).